dlt-hub/dlt/docs/website/docs/general-usage/schema-evolution.md

                 )
             )
 ```
-This script sends Slack notifications for data schema updates using the 'send_slack_message' function from the dlt library.
+This script sends Slack notifications for schema updates using the `send_slack_message` function from the `dlt` library.
 It provides details on the updated table and column.

 ## How to control evolution